Ian Happ Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Angels pitching staff ranks 16th in the league.
+- The 8.8 strikeouts per nine innings compiled by the Angels pitching staff ranks 14th in MLB.

-- The Angels' 4.34 team ERA ranks 18th across all MLB pitching staffs.
+- The Angels' 4.33 team ERA ranks 18th among all league pitching staffs.

-- The lefty's last time out came on Wednesday against the Chicago White Sox, when he threw four innings, surrendering six earned runs while allowing six hits.
+- The Angels are sending Barria (2-2) out for his third start of the season.

-- The 33-year-old has put up an ERA of 5.47, with 5.6 strikeouts per nine innings, in 10 games this season.
-Opponents have a .288 batting average against him.
+- In his most recent time out on Wednesday, the right-hander threw five innings against the Chicago White Sox, giving up one earned run while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.